Tanmoy97/Angular-Rest-App/README.md

 A simple REST app built using Angular, Angular Material and the Angular CLI.

+# Kindly Note that , this is under work process.
+When I get time, i will finish my work.

 ## Prerequisites
 - [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
 - Node.js v6.9+ and NPM v3.x – we recommend using [NVM (Linux/Mac)](https://github.com/creationix/nvm) or [NVM-Windows (Windows)](https://github.com/coreybutler/nvm-windows)